Search This Blog

 New NeuRA research shows that the brains of people with schizophrenia may attempt to repair damage caused by the disease, in another example of the adult brain’s capacity to change and grow.

-Prof Cyndi Shannon Weickert, Dr Dipesh Joshi and colleagues from Neuroscience Research Australia studied the brains of people with schizophrenia and focussed on one of the hardest-hit regions, the orbitofrontal cortex, which is the part of the brain involved in regulating emotional and social behaviour.
+Prof. Cyndi Shannon Weickert, Dr Dipesh Joshi, and colleagues from Neuroscience Research Australia studied the brains of people with schizophrenia.
+She focused on one of the hardest-hit regions, the orbitofrontal cortex, which is the part of the brain involved in regulating emotional and social behaviour.

-Most neurons – brain cells that transmit information – are found in tissue near the surface of the brain.
-However, in the brains of people with schizophrenia, the team found a high density of neurons in deeper areas.
+Most neurons—brain cells that transmit information—are found in tissue near the surface of the brain.
+However, the team found a high density of neurons in deeper areas in the brains of people with schizophrenia.

-Prof Cyndi Shannon Weickert is the Macquarie Group Foundation Chair of Schizophrenia Research, a joint venture of Neuroscience Research Australia, University of New South Wales, Schizophrenia Research Institute and Macquarie Group Foundation, and supported by NSW Health.
+Prof. Cyndi Shannon Weickert is the Macquarie Group Foundation Chair of Schizophrenia Research, a joint venture of Neuroscience Research Australia, the University of New South Wales, the Schizophrenia Research Institute, and the Macquarie Group Foundation, and supported by NSW Health.

 This paper is published in the journal Biological Psychiatry.